Skip to main content

 Our mission provides a platform and springboard for all those disillusioned, latent idealists among us to dive in and take responsibility for our collective welfare.
 It can counteract the feelings of impotence that undergird our cynicism, undermine our optimism, delimit our motivation and that enslaves our will.
 The commitment to our mission can fuel the determination it takes to make our American society work.
 And it can inspire the creativity that is required to make an America that exists for the good of all, in short, to promote the general welfare with a passionate resolve.

-WHAT’S IN THE WAY?
+WHAT’S IN THE WAY of Common Sense?

 “The only things that can stop us are fear, ignorance, self-centeredness, and greed.” from The New American Story by Bill Bradley

 Along with unbridled self-interest, I believe the feelings of individual impotence combined with cynicism and an extreme degree of disconnection (from ourselves, each other, our own bodies, the environment and the essential nature and fundamental principles of what makes life work and the “one God” we are supposedly “under”) are the greatest obstacles to progress and progress is, as I am suggesting for Americans, the realization of our shared mission—a more perfect union, continually evolving toward increased unity, justice, peace, security, health and liberty.
+Towards common sense as prescriptive remedy in all cases!

 I will show how connectedness is the most vital activity that we can cultivate to empower us to achieve our mission.
 I will also offer strategies and a vision for both building a network establishing those vital connections.
 In addition, I will attempt to show how our six goals are still the most important targets for our collective efforts and hopefully awaken a sense of hope and empowerment so that we can achieve our purposes.

-In short, I will provide a strategic vision, including a number of tactics that can be implemented by good-hearted, caring and open minded Americans.
+In short, I will provide a strategic common sense vision, including a number of tactics that can be implemented by good-hearted, caring and open minded Americans.
 Many people do care about where we are headed and about the serious problems that plague and frustrate us, but feel powerless to do anything about it.
 I believe that they certainly would care about our mission… if they recognized it as such.
 Many people feel helpless in the face of the overwhelming forces that seem to control our lives.
 As a result they close off into their own private universe of family, job, friends, self-preservation and self-gratification… largely missing the opportunity to make a real difference to our community.
 Furthermore, they are unable to realize the sense of empowerment and pride when one realizes that he or she has something important to contribute, that will actually make a positive and palpable difference to the quality of life.

 I think this perspective is especially relevant to young adults (from 15-25), who, hopefully, haven’t been completely overcome by cynicism and who still, if only vaguely, harbor some desire to make a difference with their lives and their talents.